 Studies have shown that when people smoke, they are more likely to develop psoriasis.

 Psoriasis is an autoimmune disorder that impacts the skin cells and can cause red, violet or dark brown itchy patches on the skin.

-People who smoke may have a higher risk of developing psoriasis because the nicotine in cigarettes affects the immune system and skin cell growth which all contributes to psoriasis.
+People who smoke may have a higher risk of developing psoriasis because the nicotine in cigarettes affects the immune system and skin cell growth which all contribute to psoriasis.

 Cigarette smoke contains over 4,000 chemicals and is known to increase the risk of skin cancer in smokers as well.
 It can also cause severe health issues such as cardiovascular disease and stroke.